Getting error code 229 on your Lennox® furnace?

 This signifies your furnace is ignited at high speed because its low pressure switch didn’t close.

 It’s important to have a professional like one from Service Experts Heating & Air Conditioning in Orlando handle repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like this one.
+Our technicians are ACE certified, which means they’re well-prepared to fix a furnace error like this one.

 We want you to be completely content with our furnace repair in Orlando.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*